 Campuses and locations

-In addition to the Fairbanks campus, UAF has community and rural campuses in Bethel, Dillingham, Kotzebue and Nome, and maintains six community centers through its Interior Alaska Campus in Fairbanks.
+In addition to the Fairbanks campus, UAF has five community and rural campuses: the Bristol Bay Campus in Dillingham, Chukchi Campus in Kotzebue, Interior Alaska Campus in Fairbanks, Kuskokwim Campus in Bethel, and the Northwest Campus in Nome.
 These branches are central to fulfilling the UAF mission of providing educational opportunities throughout the state.
 Credits earned at any UAF campus or center are recognized at all UAF campuses, meaning that students may change campuses and transfer all UA credits.

 The Bristol Bay Campus serves 32 rural communities in the Bristol Bay region within a 55,000-square-mile area.
 The campus includes 12 coastal communities served by the Aleutian-Pribilof outreach center in Unalaska/Dutch Harbor: the Aleutian archipelago, lower Alaska Peninsula, the Shumigan Islands,and the Pribilof Islands.
 The campus' administrative center is in Dillingham (about 322 air miles from Anchorage and 570 air miles from Fairbanks), with centers in King Salmon, Togiak and New Stuyahok.
 Enrollment at Bristol Bay Campus ranges from 500 to 800 students each semester.
 The campus offers an Associate of Arts degree in general studies and Associate of Applied Science degrees in allied health, applied business, applied accounting, community health, early childhood education, human services, information technology, interdisciplinary studies and renewable resources.
 Bachelor's degree programs include elementary education, interdisciplinary studies, rural development and social work.
 Master's degrees are offered in rural development and education.
 Other programs include Adult Basic Education, providing adult basic education through high school-level instruction for Bristol Bay adults, and the Marine Advisory Program.